Burning Rangers

 is a 1998 action game developed by Sonic Team and published by Sega for the Sega Saturn.
-Burning Rangers is set in a futuristic society in which fire is the remaining danger.
-Players control one of an elite group of firefighters, the Burning Rangers, who extinguish fires and rescue civilians in burning buildings.
-Most of the tasks the players complete are centred around collecting energy crystals to transport civilians to safety.
+Players control one of an elite group of firefighters, the Burning Rangers, who extinguish fires and rescue civilians in burning buildings in a futuristic society.
+Most of the tasks involved collecting energy crystals to transport civilians to safety.
 In lieu of an in-game map, Burning Rangers features a voice navigation system which directs players through corridors.